The Mogford Prize for Food and Drink Writing

 Amber Medland, Owen Matthews, Peter Poole, Stuart Delves, Vina Prasad, D.W.
 Wilson, Tahira Yaqoob, Kristine Stephenson, Martin Pevsner, Cara Marks, Semyon Venikov, William Blythe, Emily Monaco, Shannon Coghlan Reiss, Lynda Green & Jeremy Worman.

-The shortlist of four stories was selected from this list and the winner was decided by our judges.
+The shortlist of four stories was selected from this long list and the winner was decided by our judges.
 The judges for this year’s prize were Jeremy and Hilary Mogford, the well-known chef and restaurateur Rick Stein (www.rickstein.com) and the acclaimed novelist Lawrence Norfolk (www.lawrencenorfolk.com), author of John Saturnall’s Feast (2012).

 This years winning story, ‘Çay’ by Martin Pevsner, was announced and the prize of £7,500 was presented to Martin at the annual Quod Party held during the FT Weekend Oxford Literary Festival at the Old Bank Hotel on Thursday 7th April 2016.